 Renting a vacation home is a wonderful alternative to hotel rooms for a family who travels.
-I realized how much I hated sleeping in hotels with a family of five young children when I slept my three-year-old in the bathtub to give her a quiet place to fall asleep.
-I can't tell you how many times my husband and I have sat in the hallway outside our hotel room door, waiting for the little ones to fall asleep before we quietly crept in to plug our earphones in and watch a movie on the laptop.
+I realized how much I hated sleeping in hotels with a family of five young children when I made a bed in the bathtub for my three-year-old to give her a quiet place to fall asleep.

 I have discovered that a vacation feels much more like a vacation to me if we rent a vacation home rather than stay in a hotel.

 Here are five reasons why renting a vacation home might be right for you.

 Renting a vacation home gives everyone in your family a little more room to breathe, relax, and sleep.
 I love being able to put my children to bed at a reasonable hour, close the door, and still have a peaceful hour or two of adult time as I wind down from a fun day of vacation.

 Nothing says vacation like stretching out on the sofa with a cool drink after the kids are in bed.
 A beautiful yard and place for kids to easily play while on vacation is another benefit of renting a vacation home.

 Imagine having a large fridge to stock up on your kids' favorite foods or store your son's prescription antibiotic while on vacation.
 I love waking up and knowing that I have favorite foods to feed my hungry children as soon as they wake up.

 While renting a vacation home may initially appear more expensive than a hotel room, the cost savings from preparing your own meals quickly add up.
 I love to take a vacation from cooking as much as the next mom, but I also hate throwing away money on kids meals that go untouched.